Gnurro/AIDscripts/README.md

 RPGmech: No giant robots, but RPG mechanics in AID, using InputDCattributeBot and the skill/stat menus.
 Has example of piping placeholders into skills as well.
+Now with plenty more docstrings.

 PlaceholderGrab: Grab encapsulated placeholders for scripting.